kananniftiyev/CloudCourier/backend/README.md

 **Location:** `backend` folder

-1. Place your Firebase credentials file in the `backend` folder.
+1. Place your Firebase credentials file in the `` folder.
-2. Update the file path to your Firebase credentials in the `utils/firebase.go` file to ensure proper authentication and access to Firebase services.
+2. Update the file path to your Firebase credentials in the `.env` file to ensure proper authentication and access to Firebase services.

 ### 2. Database Settings

-In each service's respective database folder, make sure to configure the following settings:
+In each service's respective folder, make sure to configure the following settings in .env file:

 - **Port**: Set the correct port for the database.
 - **User**: Provide the username required for accessing the database.